aws-samples/sample-avp-iot-demo/README.md

 becomes increasingly complex.
 Consider a large manufacturing facility with hundreds of connected devices across multiple production lines.
-The facility employs maintenance technicians, process engineers, IT staff, and operations managers---each requiring different levels of access to these IoT devices.
+The facility employs maintenance technicians, process engineers, IT staff, and operations managers each requiring different levels of access to these IoT devices.

 When a critical machine on Production Line A malfunctions, the facility